How Much Does A House Extension Cost in 2024?

 What are the Supply Costs of an Extension?

 Planning a DIY extension?
-Or maybe you just want to buy the supplies yourself?
+Or do you just want to buy the supplies yourself?

 In this case, you'll need to consider the following supply costs: